 Botanique Paris RevitalEyes™ Under-Eye Red Light Therapy device: my honest review

 I was influenced by social media ads, and bought the RevitalEyes™ Under-Eye Red Light Therapy device.
-Here’s my honest review and why I simply can’t recommend this product or company at all.
+Here’s my honest review - spoiler alert: it was a disappointing purchase.

 The RevitalEyes™ Under-Eye Red Light Therapy device

-Sold by a comparny called Botanique Paris, this device is marketed as a solution for reducing dark circles, puffiness and fine lines around the eyes.
+Sold by a company called Botanique Paris, this device is presented as a solution for reducing dark circles, puffiness and fine lines around the eyes.

-It uses 630nm red light therapy combined with microcurrent stimulation, aiming to enhance collagen production and improve blood circulation.
-The device features a built-in heat compress function and is designed to be lightweight and portable, making it suitable for use at home, in the office or while traveling.
+It uses red light therapy combined with microcurrent stimulation, aiming to enhance collagen production and improve blood circulation.
+The device is designed to be lightweight and portable, it’s like putting on a pair of “under-eye” glasses with the red light targeting your under-eye area.

 Don’t be fooled by the company’s name.
 They are nowhere near Paris and their devices are certainly not shipped from Europe but from China, with very little tracking information available.